CMakePP/CMaize/docs/src/background/terminology.rst

 .. note::

-   Maintainers of CMaize's documentation are encouraged to stick to these terms/abbreviations and to link back to them on their first use on a page.
+   Maintainers of CMaize's documentation are encouraged to stick to these terms/abbreviations.
+All terms/abbreviations should be linked back to minimally on their first usage on a page.

 *****************
 CMake Terminology